pranay-dutta/rflix/README.md

 ## ⚠️ Disclaimer

 > **Legal Notice**
-> nunmovies does **not** host or store any media content.
+> Rflix does **not** host or store any media content.
 It only provides links to third-party services.
 > Any copyright or legal concerns should be addressed with the respective content hosts.
-> nunmovies is **not liable** for the media content streamed from external providers.
+> Rflix is **not liable** for the media content streamed from external providers.

 ---